in simple terms

 I was of the impression that an m-RNA vaccine is safer than the dead-virus ones.
 I realise that “dead virus” is perhaps a misnomer, given that viruses are non-living.
 But having read about the vaccines and listened to eminent medical professionals talk about them, to me, it does not look like the m-RNA vaccines are better enough to be worth waiting for.

-What we have today as Covaxin and Covishield are vaccines developed in tried-and-tested ways.
 The m-RNA vaccine technology is new.
 We do not know the long-term effects of these.
 Not that these vaccines are bad in any way, but there is a lot of unknown.
 Healthy, young individuals, who are ready to cope with potential long-term adverse effects should choose these for humanity, but as of now, nothing can conclusively say that these are better or worse than the dead virus vaccines.

 Go, get your vaccine